BLOG

 Finally, we use Dialpad to do live-coaching.
 Supervisors can shadow agents on calls no matter where they’re located, since it’s a virtual call center platform, and can easily message agents with helpful tips on the side.

-Because Dialpad has speech analytics and automation features like the RTA cards, supervisors can prioritize their live coaching for conversations that are more complex or that don’t currently have RTA cards associated.
+Because Dialpad has speech and conversation analytics and automation features like the RTA cards, supervisors can prioritize their live coaching for conversations that are more complex or that don’t currently have RTA cards associated.

 For example, let’s say one of our managers sees two active calls with negative sentiment, and after scanning the transcripts for both, deduces that one customer has a question about porting phone numbers over and the other customer has a very complicated question about custom pricing packages.